Wendigo: Psychosis

 In historical accounts of retroactively diagnosed wendigo psychosis, it has been reported that humans became possessed by the wendigo spirit, after being in a situation of needing food and having no other choice besides cannibalism.
 In 1661, The Jesuit Relations reported:

 Although in many recorded cases of wendigo psychosis the individual has been killed to prevent cannibalism from resulting, some Cree folklore recommends treatment by ingestion of fatty animal meats or drinking animal grease; those treated may sometimes vomit ice as part of the curing process.

 One of the more famous cases of wendigo psychosis reported involved a Plains Cree trapper from Alberta, named Swift Runner.
 During the winter of 1878, Swift Runner and his family were starving, and his eldest son died.
 Twenty-five miles away from emergency food supplies at a Hudson's Bay Company post, Swift Runner butchered and ate his wife and five remaining children.
 Given that he resorted to cannibalism so near to food supplies, and that he killed and consumed the remains of all those present, it was revealed that Swift Runner's was not a case of pure cannibalism as a last resort to avoid starvation, but rather of a man with wendigo psychosis.
 He eventually confessed and was executed by authorities at Fort Saskatchewan.

-Another well-known case involving wendigo psychosis was that of Jack Fiddler, an Oji-Cree chief and medicine man known for his powers at defeating wendigos.
+Another well-known case involving wendigo psychosis is that of Jack Fiddler, an Oji-Cree chief and medicine man known for his powers at defeating wendigos.
 In some cases, this entailed killing people with wendigo psychosis.
 As a result, in 1907, Fiddler and his brother Joseph were arrested by the Canadian authorities for homicide.
 Jack committed suicide, but Joseph was tried and sentenced to life in prison.
 He ultimately was granted a pardon but died three days later in jail before receiving the news of this pardon.

 Fascination with wendigo psychosis among Western ethnographers, psychologists, and anthropologists led to a hotly debated controversy in the 1980s over the historicity of this phenomenon.
 Some researchers argued that, essentially, Wendigo psychosis was a fabrication, the result of naïve anthropologists taking stories related to them at face value without observation.
-Others have pointed to a number of credible eyewitness accounts, both by Algonquians and others, as evidence that wendigo psychosis was a factual historical phenomenon.
+Others cited several credible eyewitness accounts by Algonquians and others, as evidence that wendigo psychosis was a factual historical phenomenon.

 The frequency of wendigo psychosis cases decreased sharply in the 20th century as Boreal Algonquian people came into greater and greater contact with European ideologies and more sedentary, less rural, lifestyles.